blakeblackshear/frigate/docs/docs/configuration/zones.md

         - car
 ```

 Only car objects can trigger the `front_yard_street` zone and only person can trigger the `entire_yard`.
-You will get clips for person objects that enter anywhere in the yard, and clips for cars only if they enter the street.
+You will get events for person objects that enter anywhere in the yard, and events for cars only if they enter the street.